redis/redis-doc/commands/sunionstore.md

 @complexity

-O(N) where N is the total number of elements in all the provided sets_
+O(N) where N is the total number of elements in all given sets.

-This command works exactly like `SUNION` but instead of being returned the resulting set is stored as _dstkey_.
-Any existing value in _dstkey_ will be over-written.
+This command is equal to `SUNION`, but instead of returning the resulting set, it is stored in `destination`.

+If `destination` already exists, it is overwritten.

 @return

 @status-reply